unicef/publicgoods-toolkit/readiness.md

 or department that can then help others.
 In the United States, the federal government did this with 18F, which, after reaching relatively high levels of open source capability and knowledge, has developed guidance for other agencies approaching open source.
-Code.gov has created a [toolkit](https://github.com/GSA/code-gov-open-source-toolkit) that goes in-depth for approaching open source
+Code.gov has created a [toolkit](https://github.com/GSA/code-gov-open-source-toolkit) that goes in-depth for approaching open source.

 All of the above describes a path from the very beginning toward eventual mastery of open source.
 In this section, the discussion